huntercfreeman/BlazorStudio/README.md

 - List out the results of the HTTP request.
 - Allow for picking of the version number foreach of the results individually.
 - Button to add the NuGet Package at the selected version to the chosen Project.
-- The gif for this will be the gif at the start of this file where I showcase its usage as to decrease how large this post is.
+- The gif for this will be the gif at the start of this file where I showcase its usage as to decrease how large this README is.

 Text Editor
 - Has its own public repository and is a NuGet Package itself.
 Find source code at: https://github.com/huntercfreeman/Blazor.Text.Editor